istepanov/Udacity-CarND-P3-Behavioral-Cloning/README.md

 1. On track 1 the car occasionally starts moving left and right instead of just staying in the middle of the road.
 It feels like even more training data could solve this problem.

 2. On track 2 the car moves in the middle of the road, using the central line as a guide line, instead of using the left lane.
-I tried to train the model to stay on the left lane only, but because I randomly flipping training images, the model got confused about left and right lanes, that affected driving stability of the car.
+I tried to train the model to stay in the left lane only, but because I randomly flipped training images, the model got confused about left and right lanes, that affected stability of the car.
 Looks like image flipping isn't a good idea for real world multi-lane traffic.